-For Virginia sports bettors, these are no doubt exciting times as the commonwealth prepares for its first fully legal VA sportsbooks to come online.
+For Virginia sports bettors, these are no doubt exciting times as the commonwealth prepares for its first VA online sportsbooks to come online.

 As we learned, not exactly.

 PlayVirginia recently surveyed a handful of local sports betting enthusiasts about Virginia’s recent legalization of sports wagering.
 We discussed their betting habits, Virginia sports betting regulations, and what the market could look like once the first sportsbooks open in early 2021.

 The biggest takeaway?
 Even among some veteran sports bettors, knowledge about VA sports betting remains minimal.

 As one bettor put it after learning that Virginia will soon have a competitive market with no fewer than four sportsbooks – and up to a dozen: “Dude, I had no idea.”

 Here’s what else we learned from a random sampling of Virginia sports bettors.

 About the surveyed Virginia sports bettors